Anna Tang Named Fulbright Scholar

 The Key in our Collective Hand

 Mathematics,” says Anna Tang, “is a key in our hands that is able to change shape to fit almost any lock in the world.”
 A senior in math at the U, Tang not only uses that key to model how breast cancer tumors continue to grow despite estrogen controls in current therapies, but to apply for a Fulbright fellowship.
-This month she was informed that she is a semi-finalist for the prestigious program to be announced this spring.
+In April, she was confirmed as a finalist and will be heading to Germany this fall..